Welcome!

 Inspired by the Community Scholars program she created the Mt.
 Sterling’s Small Town America festival’s Story Stage, a celebration of community highlighting stories, songs, and foodways traditions two years in a row.

-She also has a co-writing credit with her friend Montana Hobbs on The Local Honeys’ latest self-titled release (2022), “Last Mule in the Holler.”
+She has a co-writing credit with her friend Montana Hobbs on The Local Honeys’ latest self-titled release (2022), “Last Mule in the Holler.”

 Anna’s work with IBMA continues to build on her experience in the music industry and culture and heritage training.
-As Business Development Director, she oversees sponsorship and programming and helps coordinate IBMA’s yearly industry conference and street festival, World of Bluegrass.
+As Business Development Director, she oversees sponsorship and programming and helps coordinate IBMA’s yearly industry conference and street festival, IBMA World of Bluegrass.